ntsakosurprise/kotii/packages/kotii-creation-time/README.md

 # Contribution

-Please make sure to read the [Contributing Guide](https://github.com/ntsakosurprise/kotii-lazy/development/CONTRIBUTING.md) before making a pull request.
-If you have an kotii-lazy plugin, add it with a pull request.
+Please make sure to read the [Contributing Guide](https://github.com/ntsakosurprise/CONTRIBUTING.md) before making a pull request.
+If you have an kotii-creation-time plugin, add it with a pull request.

 # Licence

-[MIT](https://.github.com/) - see the [LICENSE](https://github.com/ntsakosurprise/kotii-lazy/development/LICENSE.md) file for details.
+[MIT](https://.github.com/) - see the [LICENSE](https://github.com/ntsakosurprise/LICENSE.md) file for details.

 © Kotii Ecosystem 2025-present.
 Ntsako (Surprise) Mashele